Carpal Tunnel Syndrome - Surgery

 Surgery is considered only when:

-of nonsurgical treatment.
-In general, surgery is not considered until after several weeks to months of nonsurgical treatment.
-But this assumes that you are having
+- Symptoms haven't improved after several weeks to months of nonsurgical treatment.
+This assumes that you are having

 ongoing symptoms but no sign of nerve damage.
 Nerve damage would make surgery